DPhil in International Relations

 The Department of Politics and International Relations (DPIR) at Oxford is an internationally-renowned centre of excellence for teaching and research.

-The study of these disciplines at Oxford has a long and distinguished history and the DPIR is now one of the largest in the field in the UK.
-DPIR is ranked first for research overall in the most recent THES global university rankings for Politics and International Studies and second in the 2023 QS World University Rankings.
+The study of these disciplines at Oxford has a long and distinguished history, and DPIR is one of the largest departments in the field globally.
+DPIR is ranked first overall in the 2024 Times Higher Education global university rankings for Politics and International Studies, and joint second in the 2024 QS World University Rankings, (first in the UK).
+Our Department is also ranked first in the UK by the Guardian's best university rankings 2024 in the Politics subject area.

 The department's large community of academic staff work in research areas that extend in geographical scope across the globe, cover both historical and contemporary sources, and address technical, practical, and philosophical problems in networks that extend beyond the DPIR to other departments, universities, and global and local organisations.